sour-dani/blog/_posts/2023-07-09-uncles-server-part-1.md

 <img width="700" alt="Mac Mini Circa 2015 connected to Thunderbolt 2 Drive bay" src="{{site.baseurl}}/assets/images/uncles-server/macminibay.png">

 I took the bay and 4 drives home and sure enough it worked fine on my 10.14 Mojave Mac Mini.
 Something else I noticed was that the iMac had Thunderbolt firmware of 28.4, I believe it might be too high to support Thunderbolt 2.
 Any research I've done on this topic was inconclusive so I hope it's as simple as installing Mojave on the iMac.
-I have read that some people have experienced luck with [installing 1.8.5 Mountain Lion and reinstalling Thunderbolt Firmware updates(https://www.ifixit.com/Answers/View/481122/Thunderbolt+Port+not+working+correctly!)].
+I have read that some people have experienced luck with [installing 1.8.5 Mountain Lion and reinstalling Thunderbolt Firmware updates](https://www.ifixit.com/Answers/View/481122/Thunderbolt+Port+not+working+correctly!)].

+[comment]: Include image of firmware number

 <img width="700" alt="macOS Mojave showing drives in disk utility." src="{{site.baseurl}}/assets/images/uncles-server/mojavedrives.png">